 Previous to this, only drivers who regularly picked up vulnerable people were eligible.
 The changes help to minimise risk and provide reassurance to passengers.

-Taxi driver licences are issued by local councils, and applicants for licences are usually required to undergo an enhanced DBS check before they can operate.
+Taxi driver licences are issued by local councils, and applicants for licences are usually required to undergo an enhanced Disclosure and Barring Service check before they can operate.

 Drivers will then usually be required to periodically undergo a new enhanced DBS check.
 The length of time between checks will vary between different councils and employers, but is often every three years.

 The ‘workforce’ selected on the DBS application will differ dependent on whether the driver will specifically be transporting vulnerable groups (‘child and adult workforce’) or taking on a general taxi or private hire driver role (‘other workforce’).